Molecular-Nanophotonics/TrackerLab/README.md

 ## Installation Guide

-The TrackerLab requires the [Anaconda](https://www.anaconda.com/download/) framework with Python 3 to be installed.
+The TrackerLab supports Windows, Mac OS and Linux and requires the [Anaconda](https://www.anaconda.com/download/) framework with Python 3 to be installed.

 ### Required Packages:

-The following packages are required:
+In addition, the following Python packages are required:

 1. nptdms
 2. pyqtgraph

-Optional: ffmpeg
+To use the Video Export functionality FFmpeg needs to be installed.

 ## Instructions for Use